Major & Minor

-The requirements for the major and minor combine language study and AMES courses that provide a firm grasp of fundamental interpretive and theoretical issues that have defined the fields of Asian studies.
+The requirements for the major and minor combine language study and AMES courses that provide a firm grasp of fundamental interpretive and theoretical issues that have defined the fields of Asian and Middle Eastern studies.

 Majors and minors are encouraged to study abroad or participate in overseas internships.
-These experiences strengthen your language skills, deepen your understanding of Asian history and culture, and sharpen your awareness of global perspectives.
-Students travel to such cities as Amman, Bangalore, Beijing, Chengdu, Fez, Harbin, Kunming, Shanghai, Hiroshima, Kyoto, Osaka, Tokyo, Seoul, and Sharjah.
+These experiences strengthen your language skills, deepen your understanding of Asian and Middle Eastern history and culture, and sharpen your awareness of global perspectives.
+Students travel to such cities as Amman, Beijing, Fez, Harbin, Kunming, Hiroshima, Kyoto, Osaka, Tokyo, Seoul, and Shanghai.

-Language courses offered in the department from the first year through at least the advanced level include:
+Language courses offered in the department from the first year through at least the advanced level (third year) include:

-The purpose of the Certificate in Advanced Chinese is to recognize students who have reached an advanced level of proficiency in Modern Standard Chinese (ACTFL Advanced, ILR 2), along with training in literary Chinese and cultural literacy.
+The purpose of the Certificate in Advanced Chinese is to recognize students who have reached an advanced level of proficiency in Mandarin Chinese (ACTFL Advanced, ILR 2), along with training in literary Chinese and cultural literacy.